Ulrich Schnaft: Capture

 An agent, Shmuel Moriya, who was of Iraqi-Jewish origin, met Schnaft at a social gathering, and told him about his service in the Waffen-SS.
 Posing as an Iraqi citizen named Adnan Ben-Adnan, Moriya invited him to lunch in a Berlin restaurant the following day.
 Schnaft accepted.
 Following the meal, Moriya took out his wallet to pay, and deliberately dropped a forged Iraqi officer's identity card.
 Schnaft instinctively picked it up and discerned his host was an Iraqi officer.
 Moriya then admitted it, and Schnaft then told his host that he had been a captain in the Israeli army.
 Moriya feigned disbelief, after which Schnaft showed him pictures and explained how he came to Israel.
 Moriya then proposed he work as an Iraqi spy in Israel.
 Schnaft expressed hatred for the Jews and Israel, but told him he was afraid to return to Israel due to it possessing an excellent intelligence network that he feared would soon detect him.
 Moriya then told him that all the Iraqi government wanted was information on the economic situation in Israel, and that he would not be placed in any danger.
 Schnaft agreed, and in 1956, returned to Israel with a forged Israeli passport.
 He was arrested on arrival.

 Schnaft was brought to the Shin Bet's interrogation facility in Jaffa, where he confessed everything.
 He was put on trial, convicted, and sentenced to seven years in prison.
 While in prison, he allegedly befriended Ze'ev Eckstein, the assassin of Rudolf Kastner.
 In 1961, after serving five years, he was paroled for good behavior.
 Subsequently, he returned to Frankfurt.

 Later life

-According to unverified information in a book released by his cellmate Eckstein, Schnaft was later ordained as a Lutheran priest in Germany, and became a supporter of Israel.
+According to unverified information in a book released by his cellmate Eckstain, Schnaft was later ordained as a Lutheran priest in Germany, and became a supporter of Israel.